allenai/allennlp-guide/chapters/part2/building-your-model.md

 return the penalty term (a scalar tensor) given model parameters.

 In many cases, you may want to apply the penalty only to part of your model (for example, apply an L2 penalty only to weights but not to biases).
-AllenNLP implements the `RegularizerApplicator` class, which works in a very similar way to `InitializerApplicator`, except it returns the penalty term instead of modifying the model parameters. `RegularizerApplicator`, given a list of regexes and their corresponding `Regularizers`, applies regularization based on regex matches on model parameter names and returns the sum of all the computed penalties.
+AllenNLP contains a `RegularizerApplicator` class, which is analogous to `InitializerApplicator`, except it returns the penalty term instead of modifying the model parameters. `RegularizerApplicator`, given a list of regexes and their corresponding `Regularizers`, applies regularization based on regex matches on model parameter names and returns the sum of all the computed penalties.
 Below is a constructor call that instantiates an `RegularizerApplicator`:

 ```python
 applicator = RegularizerApplicator(